aelse/dashing-health/README.md

 dashing-health is a widget for Shopify's dashing framework to display system warning and critical counts.

+It's designed with a reduced widget size in mind.
+The screenshot example uses a widget height of half the default (180 rather than 360).
+If you are not looking for a compressed view then the dashing-nagios widget might suit you (with or without nagios).

 This repo contains the Health widget and a sample dashboard using the widget for multiple environments.

 Configuration